NHERI-SimCenter/R2DExamples/E15WDNRecoveryAndPerformanceAssessment/README.rst

 	  :width: 800px
 	  :align: center

-#. **HTA** In the ‘Hazard to Asset’ tab, the user specifies the method for hazard mapping.
+#. **HTA** In the 'Hazard to Asset' tab, the user specifies the method for hazard mapping.
 We select the **Nearest Neighbor** method.
-Next, we provide the number of IM samples, and the number of neighbors from which the values are assessed at each asset’s location, as shown in the following figure.
+Next, we provide the number of IM samples, and the number of neighbors from which the values are assessed at each asset's location, as shown in the following figure.
 We leave the random seed as it is.

    .. figure:: figures/r2dt-0015-HTA.png
       :width: 800px